-NOTE: The FMP award amount will be adjusted in relation to the student's minimum funding package.
+NOTE: The FMP (Faculty Matching Program) award amount may be adjusted in relation to the student's minimum funding package.

-Eligibility
+DRF Eligibility

 Doctoral students who do not have a major internal award (e.g., entrance scholarship) or external award (e.g., OGS, SSHRC) are eligible to apply.
 Students who are awarded an FMP will not be matched with an RBC Fellowship in the same academic year.